Defending Human Rights in Turkey: Füsun Üstel

 Füsun Üstel, respected academic in history, nationalism and issues of identity, is the first of the Academics for Peace to be imprisoned for signing the “We will not be party to this crime!” petition.
 This ruling will likely influence the pending cases of other Academics for Peace.
 Despite the threat of imprisonment, Üstel stood up for her belief that condemning human rights violations or calling for peace is not a crime.
 Sustained attention and a proactive strategy by the EU and its Member States is needed to defend Füsun Üstel and other human rights defenders in Turkey from further criminalisation and reprisals for their work.

-The portrayal of Bilici’s situation is a continuation of the series, “Defending Human Rights in Turkey: Stories that Need to Be Heard,” told by Tan Tunali, with illustrations by Marco Lambooij.
+The portrayal of Üstel’s situation is a continuation of the series, “Defending Human Rights in Turkey: Stories that Need to Be Heard,” told by Tan Tunali, with illustrations by Marco Lambooij.

 On 7 May, dozens of people gathered in front of the Cağlayan courthouse in Istanbul.
 Amongst them were academics, civil society leaders, but also Members of Parliament (MPs) and university students.
 They came together to bid farewell to political scientist Füsun Üstel.
 “Academics who want peace don’t belong in prison, but at university!” read a banner held by Üstel’s supporters when she took the microphone: “We are not where the words fail, we are at the beginning.
 We will continue to make our voices heard.
 As a citizen and as an individual, we will make our demand for a life in peace heard.”

 The next day, Üstel submitted herself to the Women’s Closed Prison in the city of Eskişehir.
-A retired professor from Istanbul’s prestigious Galatasaray University, Üstel is one of over 2000 academics who in early 2016 signed a peace petition titled “We will not be a party to this crime” (Bu suça ortak olmayacağız).
-The signatories denounced the Turkish state’s violation of fundamental rights and of humanitarian law in the predominantly Kurdish Southeast region during the then ongoing violent conflict between Turkish state forces and the Kurdistan Workers’ Party (PKK).
-The petition urged the AKP government to put an end to the violence.
+A retired professor from Istanbul’s prestigious Galatasaray University, Üstel is one of over 2000 academics who in early 2016 signed a peace petition titled “We will not be a party to this crime!”
+(Bu suça ortak olmayacağız!).
+The signatories denounced the Turkish state’s violation of fundamental rights and of humanitarian law in the predominantly Kurdish Southeast region during the then-ongoing violent conflict between Turkish state forces and the Kurdistan Workers’ Party (PKK).
+The petition urged the Justice and Development Party (AKP) government to put an end to the violence.
 The military crackdown forced tens of thousands of people to leave their homes and round-the-clock curfews in many cities made daily life impossible.

 We are not where the words fail, we are at the beginning.
 We will continue to make our voices heard.
 As a citizen and as an individual, we will make our demand for a life in peace heard.” – Füsun Üstel

-The group of signatories, who came together under the umbrella organization Academics for Peace (Barış İçin Akademisyenler), immediately faced harsh backlash.
-Turkish president Recep Tayyip Erdoğan targeted the academics in public speeches, accusing them of treason and of undermining the country’s security.
-In the aftermath of the failed coup in the summer of 2016, many petition signatories were purged from their universities via emergency decree, some of them faced threats by nationalist students, and many left the country.
+The group of signatories, who came together under the umbrella organisation Academics for Peace (Barış İçin Akademisyenler), immediately faced harsh backlash.
+Turkish President Recep Tayyip Erdoğan targeted the academics in public speeches, accusing them of treason and of undermining the country’s security.
+In the aftermath of the coup attempt in the summer of 2016, many petition signatories were purged from their universities via emergency decree, some of them faced threats by nationalist students, and many left the country.

 The decision to reject the suspended sentence and fight the conviction through appeal cost Üstel her freedom, but it was not a difficult decision for her.
 “I didn’t agree with the judge’s decision, so I appealed.
 I wouldn’t feel at peace with myself if I wouldn’t have appealed,” she said in an interview in late March.
 For Üstel, her age and retirement from teaching after the coup attempt influenced her decision to appeal.
 “It must be a generational thing.
 My generation has experienced the 1980s,” she said, referring to the 12 September 1980 military coup and subsequent widespread repression.
 At the same time, Üstel understands why many younger colleagues decided not to appeal.
 “They have families and wouldn’t be able to work in public service again.
 I always tell them, ‘don’t appeal, these days will pass.’
 But for me it was a matter of principle,” she said.